Doosra

-A doosra is a particular type of delivery by an off-spin bowler in the sport of cricket.
-The doosra spins in the opposite direction to an off break (the off-spinner default delivery) and aims to confuse the batsman into playing an unavoidable shot.
+A doosra is a particular type of delivery by an off-spin bowler in cricket.
+The doosra spins in the opposite direction to an off break (the off-spinner's default delivery), and aims to confuse the batter into playing an unavoidable shot.

-Doosra means ’(the) second (one)’, or ’(the) other (one)’ in Hindi/Urdu.
+Doosra means "(the) second (one)", or "(the) other (one)" in Hindi-Urdu.

 The delivery was invented by Pakistani domestic cricketer Prince Aslam Khan and popularised by Pakistani international cricketer Saqlain Mushtaq.
 A variety of bowlers have made considerable use of the doosra in international cricket.
 Users include Sri Lankan Muttiah Muralitharan, Indian Harbhajan Singh, and South African Johan Botha.
 Other Pakistanis who use it include Shoaib Malik and Saeed Ajmal.
-Most bowlers, such as Johan Botha and Shane Shillingford, are not allowed to bowl doosras because, when they do so, their bowling actions are considered illegal.
+Many bowlers, such as Johan Botha and Shane Shillingford, are not allowed to bowl doosras because, when they do so, their bowling actions are considered illegal.
+Muralitharan's use of the delivery led to a significant change in the laws of cricket that expanded the ability of bowlers to bend their arm by relaxing the throwing law.

 History

 The doosra is a relatively new type of delivery.
 The naming of the delivery is attributed to Moin Khan, the former Pakistani wicketkeeper, who would call on Saqlain Mushtaq to bowl the "doosra" (the other one) from behind the stumps.
 Tony Greig, a commentator in one of these matches, eventually linked the word to the delivery and confirmed it with Saqlain in a post-match interview.
 Thus the term became a part of cricketing culture.
-The doosra is now an important part of the off-spin armory.
+The doosra is now an important part of the off-spin armoury.